djradon/public-notes/prdct.owl-time.md

 - "A set of ordered intervals (e.g. named dynasties, geological periods, geomagnetic reversals, tree rings) can make a simple form of temporal reference system that supports logical reasoning, known as an ordinal temporal reference system [iso19108]."
 - Four classes in the ontology support an explicit description of temporal position. `[:TemporalPosition](https://www.w3.org/TR/owl-time/#time:nominalPosition#time:TemporalPosition)` is the common super-class, with a property `[:hasTRS](https://www.w3.org/TR/owl-time/#time:nominalPosition#time:hasTRS)` to indicate the temporal reference system in use. `[:TimePosition](https://www.w3.org/TR/owl-time/#time:nominalPosition#time:TimePosition)` has properties to alternatively describe the position using a number (i.e. a temporal coordinate), or a nominal value (e.g. geologic time period, dynastic name, archeological era)
+- [[prdct.vocab-owl-time-agg]]'s temporal aggregate seems like it could capture

 ### Topological Temporal Relations